Ary-x86/HAI-Robot1/readme.md

 ## 3. Pause the default agent on the virtual robot

 The robot usually runs a default “classroom” agent.
 You **must pause** it, otherwise it can conflict with our code.
+Make sure to do this  (see image above)

 1. On the **Robots** page, open the menu for **Virtual Robot**.
 2. Click the **pause / agent stop** icon.